Lightweight Full-Convolutional Siamese Tracker: Experiments

 \subsubsection{UOT100}

-UOT100 \cite{UOT100} is a typical visual underwater object tracking benchmark and contains 100 short-term underwater image sequences, which are mainly focus on the challenge of underwater image distortion om different scenes.
-Due to the lack of official report on the results on UOT100 \cite{UOT100} for lightweight trackers, we compare LightFC to non-lightweight trackers.
-Table \ref{tab:table3} presents that LightFC achieves better AUC (61.6 \%) and better precision (52.2 \%), being both 1.0 \% higher than KeepTrack \cite{KeepTrack}, respectively.
-Besides, the AUC and P-Norm of LightFC are comparable to Stark \cite{Stark}, while using 8x fewer model params (3.2 \textit{v.s.} 26.2 M) and 13x fewer Flops (0.95 \textit{v.s.} 12.81 G).
+UOT100 \cite{UOT100} is a typical visual underwater object tracking benchmark and contains 100 short-term underwater image sequences, which mainly address the challenge of underwater image distortion in different scenes.
+Since there are no official reports on the results of the UOT100 \cite{UOT100} for lightweight trackers, this paper compares LightFC with non-lightweight trackers.
+Table \ref{tab:table3} presents that LightFC achieves better AUC (61.6 \%) and better precision (52.2 \%), both of which are 1.0 \% higher than those of KeepTrack \cite{KeepTrack}.
+LightFC-vit performs comparably to TransT \cite{TransT}.
+In addition, the precision score of LightFC-vit is 2.4 \% higher than that of TransT \cite{TransT}.
+In the challenge of underwater image degradation, LightFC and LightFC-vit achieve competitive performance with much fewer parameters and Flops.

-Fig.\ref{fig:fig6} presents the AUC score of the trackers of the best six ones in Table \ref{tab:table3} on 6 color distortion attributes of UOT100 \cite{UOT100}.
+Fig. \ref{fig:fig6} presents the AUC score of the trackers of the best six in Table \ref{tab:table3} on 6 color distortion attributes of UOT100 \cite{UOT100}.
 LightFC performs competitively in dealing with dark and cyan color distortion.
-But there is a significant decrease in performance when dealing with yellow distortion.
+However, performance decreases while dealing with yellow distortion.
+LightFC-vit significantly improves LightFC’s performance in Dark, Blue, and Yellow color distortion.
+However, it has shortcomings in dealing with yellow and cyan color distortion.